-Slack is a new work communication platform.
-And it’s already valued at nearly $3 billion even though it hasn’t done much marketing.
+Slack is the work communication platform that's blown up, already valued at nearly $5 billion even though it hasn’t done much marketing.

 When they decided to start doing some advertising, they asked us to communicate the factual benefits that current Slack users are experiencing.
-We started by approaching it from the other side — the joy that comes from simpler, more efficient communication at work.
+We started by approaching it from a more human angle — focusing on the joy that comes from simpler, more efficient communication at work.

 Sunglass Hut's Apex retail stores sell sport performance sunglasses.
 They wanted to create an in-store display that would help customers experience how the eyewear protects them from elements like wind and glare.